Ashu-hub/All-About-Java/RefactorngNotes.md

 2.1.
 What causes technical debt?

 	a.	poor code review
-	b.	no use of static code analysis tool like sonar or lint
+	b.	no use of static code analysis tool like sonar
 	c.	poor test coverage
 	d.	bad development practices
 	e.
 Use of outdated tools or technology